keolo/population/README.md

 ## TODO

-After this concept has been tested and aproved, I would prioritize the following:
+After this concept has been vetted and aproved, I would prioritize the following:

 * Add tests
-* Add quality checks
 * Add CI/CD